 Most journalists have a great deal of disdain for people seeing office.

-Don’t add to the cynical way they view you but sending them a press release that helps them take you less serious than they already do.
+Don’t add to the cynical way they view you by sending them a press release that helps them take you less serious than they already do.

 Additionally, some small weekly newspapers and digital outlets will simply publish what you send them as is.

-That means if your press release if full of typos, the article they publish from it will be too.
+That means if your press release if full of typos, the article they publish your release in in its entirety, will have lots of typos too.

 That’s not good for your image with the voters.